Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-grid-item.md

 ### CSS Grid-area

-We can also make a grid-area to span both columns and rows.
+We can also make a grid area to span both columns and rows.

 `grid-area: 1 / 2 / 5 / 6;` Meaning: Start on Row 1, Column 2 and end at Row 5 Column 6